slashid/laravel/README.md

 ];
 ```

 You can also override [any of the CSS variables provided by the React SDK](https://developer.slashid.dev/docs/access/react-sdk/reference/components/react-sdk-reference-form#css-custom-properties-variables).
-For insance, to make the login button red, you can do the following:
+For instance, to make the login button red, you can do the following:

 ```php
 // config/slashid.php